 • Furnace filter: $10-$30

-In many cases, this problem is tied to an incorrect thermostat setting or a dusty air filter that’s limiting airflow.
-Follow the steps above to resolve the issue.
+In many cases, this problem is linked to a wrong thermostat setting or a dusty air filter that’s limiting airflow.
+Follow the steps above to fix the problem.

-If it’s very cold outside or you like your home to be toasty, your furnace may be running for a long time.
+If it’s very chilly outside or you like your home to be toasty, your furnace may be working for a long time.

-Otherwise, there might be an issue with the blower motor or your ductwork may be leaking air, forcing your furnace to run constantly to make up for the air loss.
+Alternatively, there might be an issue with the blower motor or your ductwork may be losing air, forcing your furnace to run continuously to make up for the lost air.

 Estimated Repair Cost